-As of June 30, 2022, the if converted value of the 2027 Notes did not exceed the principal amount.
-As of June 30, 2022, the if converted value of the 2024 Notes exceeded the principal amount by \$10.5 million.
+As of September 30, 2022, the if converted values of the 2027 Notes and the 2024 Notes did not exceed the principal amounts.

 Credit agreement

 Revolving credit facility

 The Company has a \$150.0 million credit facility with a maturity date of December 15, 2025 ("2019 Amended Credit Agreement").
 The 2019 Amended Credit Agreement provides for an accordion feature that allows the Company to expand the size of the revolving line of credit by an additional \$50.0 million, subject to certain conditions, by obtaining additional commitments from the existing lenders or by causing a person acceptable to the administrative agent to become a lender (in each case subject to the terms and conditions set forth in the 2019 Amended Credit Agreement).
 In June 2022, the Company amended the 2019 Amended Credit Agreement to, among other things, permit the issuance of the 2027 Notes and extend the maturity date of the credit facility to December 2025.